fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 }
 ```

 The default resolver returns the value of the corresponding field of the object.
-The object itself can be accessed through the first parameter of the resolver, *root*.
+The object itself can be accessed through the first parameter of the resolver, <code>root</code>.

 If the functionality of the default resolver is enough, you don't need to define your own.
 It is also possible to define resolvers for only some fields of a type, and let the default resolvers handle the rest.